Norwegian title: Russland og vi

 Hello book friends!

 This time I’ve finished a REALLY old book!
 We’re talking 1941 here….My main reason for reading this book is its author, which was a quite known and hated figure in Norway in the 1930s and 1940s.
-To make this explicitly clear: I’ve read this book out of historical interest, not because I support this man or what he stands for.
+To make this explicitly clear: I’ve read this book out of historical interest, not because I support this man or what he stood for.
 Should be unnecessary to say, but one never knows in today’s society….

 In his book, Vidkun Quisling looks at Soviet society after the revolution.
 His own standpoint is anti-communist and he warns his reader about a similar revolution within the Norwegian Workers Party.
 He believed that if this were to happen it would create a chaotic society with high death rates.
 Through topics such as agriculture, foreign policy, and social classes he presents the horror that the revolution left behind, and he argues for why this has left Russia several steps behind its European counterparts.